Sunday, 21 July 2024

 WHAT I ADDED AND CHANGED

-- two Tcho-Tcho gangbangers looking to get back the Compound Liao that their friendly neighbor stored for them
+• two Tcho-Tcho gang members looking to get back the brick of drugs that their friendly neighbor stored for them in one of his junk cars

 HOW IT WENT DOWN

 One high point was a chase across a gated community in golf carts and a sandwich delivery van.
-Another was two low-level Tcho-Tcho gangsters following the group by means of a bloodhound: a rando office worker snagged off the street and doped to the gills with the time-viewing drug Compound Liao.
+Another was two low-level Tcho-Tcho gangsters following the group via blatantly unnatural means, while being insufferably stupid thugs.
+Loved to add cut scenes to the pair, it both added tension and some much-needed levity.

-Finally, one of the players payed off his debt to Stephen Alzis by giving him the Deck of Many Things.
-After drawing a bunch of cards of course!
-This mutated him into an 8-foot fireproof ogre and led him to decide that perhaps it was time for a career change out of view of Delta Green.
-In return for the Deck, the character asked for one favor for themselves, and a healthy trustfund for his daughter.
+Finally, one of the players payed off his debt to beloved wacko sorceror Stephen Alzis.
+In return for giving Alzis an artefact from the Green Box, the character asked for one favor for themselves, and a healthy trustfund for his daughter.

-"Michael is a trust fund something for poor people?
-Would 87 million dollars do, or is that too
+Alzis, who I've been playing as an insufferable fop, to his off-screen accountant: "Michael, is a trust fund something for poor people?
+Would 87 million dollars do, or is that too small an amount?"

 No comments: